pcaulfie/pands-project/README.md

 * First you import seaborn as sns, I also had to install seaborn via the anaconda prompt using command: pip install seaborn,
 * Then you import matplotlib.pyplot as plt,
 * Next you set the themes,
-* Then you load iris data  as "df" from built-in Seaborn dataset l,
+* Then you load iris data  as df from built-in Seaborn dataset l,
-* The next step is to construct iris scatterplot using pairplot function,
+* The next step is to construct the iris scatterplot using pairplot function,
 * You decide how to customize the way the plots are displayed using Hue, Palette and Markers etc.,
 * Finally, you display the scatterplot using plt.show,
 * Link to program: [Scatterplot_Matrix.py](https://github.com/pcaulfie/pands-project/blob/master/Scatterplot_Matrix.py)
 ##### Figure 1.
 Scatterplot Matrix
 ![Scatterplot Matrix](https://github.com/pcaulfie/pands-project/blob/master/Scatterplot%20Matrix.png)
 ##### Interpretation of Results
 The first this you will notice when you look at the data is that the species setosa does not seem to have any relationship with the other two species.
-I was able to interpret the following:
+I was also able to interpret the following:
-* There appears to be a strong relationship between sepal length and sepal width.
+* There appears to be a weak relationship between sepal length and sepal width as the data points are not tightly packed together.
 * Each pair of variables are positively correlated, when you exclude setosa.
 This means that as one variable increases, the other     variable tends to increase too.
-* The data points in the scatterplot for petal length and petal width are the most tightly clustered along an imaginary line.
+* The data points in the scatterplot for petal length and petal width are the most tightly clustered along an imaginary line, suggesting a strong relationship.
 * These findings could form the basis of some hypotheses which I will test later, including Analysis of Variance (ANOVA).

 #### Correlation
-The scatterplot above suggested that there may be a strong relationship between sepal length and sepal width.
-Interesting research from University of California, Irvine (1988) however suggested a high correlation between petal length and petal width, see table 4.0 below.
+The scatterplot above suggested that there may be a strong relationship between petal length and petal width.
+Interesting research from University of California, Irvine (1988) suggested a high correlation between petal length and petal width, see table 4.0 below.

 ##### Table 4.0 Summary Statistics: University of California, Irvine (1988)
 ![UCI 1988](https://github.com/pcaulfie/pands-project/blob/master/UCI%20Results.JPG)

-I decided to use Pandas dataframe.corr() to find the pairwise correlation of all columns in the dataframe, this would prove my theory that sepal length and sepal width have a high correlation.
+I decided to use Pandas dataframe.corr() to find the pairwise correlation of all columns in the dataframe, this would prove my theory that petal length and petal width have a high correlation.
 I adapted my program from [(Ranjan, 2018)](https://www.geeksforgeeks.org/python-pandas-dataframe-corr/):
 * Import pandas as pd,
 * Create the data frame from the csv file,
 * Use corr() function to find the correlation among the columns using pearson method,